 The Quality Incentive Adjustment must be calculated within 50 Working Days following the expiration of the Assessment Period in accordance with paragraph 4, adjusted for the time-value of money using the Cost of Debt, and is a Recoverable Cost in the Assessment Period following that in which it was calculated.

-The SAIDI Target, SAIDI Collar, and SAIDI Cap for each Non-exempt EDBS during the Regulatory Period 1 April 2015 to 31 March 2020, subject to Schedule 4B, are as set out in Table 5B.1.
+The SAIDI Target, SAIDI Collar, and SAIDI Cap for each Non-exempt EDB during the Regulatory Period 1 April 2015 to 31 March 2020, subject to Schedule 4B, are as set out in Table 5B.1.

 Table 5B.1: SAIDI quality incentive measures for the Regulatory Period 1 April 2015 – 31 March 2020